 Tom Penders, the University of Houston basketball coach, received a technical foul from referees during a game when he dropped to his knees and fell face down due to a heart condition.
 The refs thought he was protesting a call, so they “T’d” him up.
 The sad part is that the officials refused to reverse the call even after the coach was given oxygen and taken from the court on a stretcher.
 Penders later quipped, “It’s a good thing I didn’t die.
 The other team would have gotten two more free throws and possession.”

 The officials just could not admit they were wrong.
 Is the same true for you?
-Do have a difficult time saying you were wrong?
+Do you have a difficult time saying you were wrong and seeking forgiveness?
 Do you have a tough time asking for forgiveness?
 Let’s start with your wife.
-Here are 10 ways to ask for forgiveness:
+Here are 10 ways to ask for forgiveness.

-5. Never play tit-for-tat: Pointing out your wife’s shortcoming in order to make yourself look better is lose-lose.
+Pointing out your wife’s shortcoming in order to make yourself look better is lose-lose.
 Every time.
 Without exception.
-Are we clear?

 – “I have already made an appointment with the counselor…”